openstack/networking-sfc/doc/source/contributor/ietf_sfc_encapsulation.rst

 since the MPLS labels are inserted between the Ethernet header and the L3 protocol.

-By default, port-chains always have their correlation set to MPLS:
+By default, port-chains always have their correlation set to ``mpls``:

 ``chain_parameters: {correlation: 'mpls'}``